cozy/cozy-stack/docs/konnectors.md

 ### NsJail

 NsJail is a lightweight process isolation tool, making use of Linux namespaces and seccomp-bpf syscall filters.
 It is not a container tool like docker.
-Its features are quiet extensive regarding isolation.
-The [README](https://github.com/google/nsjail) gives the full list of options available.
+Its features are quite extensive regarding isolation.
+The [README](https://github.com/google/nsjail) gives the full list of available options.
 Although available in the google github, it is not an official google tool.

 NsJail is:

-- easy to install : juste a make away with standard build tools
+- easy to install : just a make away with standard build tools
 - offers a full list or isolation tools
-- lightly documented the only documentation is nsjail -h (also available in the main github page) and it is quiet cryptic for a non-sysadmin
+- lightly documented the only documentation is nsjail -h (also available in the main github page) and it is quite cryptic for a non-sysadmin
 like me.
 I could not find any help in any search engine.
 Some examples are available to run a back in an isolated process and work but I could not run a full nodejs (only nodejs -v worked)
 - The konnectors will need a full nodejs installed on the host
 - Is still actively maintained